ChandrakantBudhalakoti/Apna_Tasty_Restaurant/readme.md

 # Apna Tasty Restaurant Website

 Welcome to the **Apna Tasty Restaurant** website repository!
-This project showcases a modern, responsive, and interactive website designed for a restaurant using HTML, CSS, JavaScript, and Bootstrap 5.
+This project showcases a modern, responsive, and interactive website designed for a restaurant using HTML, CSS, JavaScript, PHP, MySql and Bootstrap 5.
 Crafted with a focus on user experience, this site presents a visually appealing menu, dynamic dark mode functionality, and engaging scroll reveal features.

 ## Key Features